 A keyword is a boldfaced word that appears in the game text of a card, and has special rules associated with it.
-Examples of keywords include victory, success and failure (explained earlier, under Resolving the Current Mission), and others explained elsewhere in this glossary.
+Examples of keywords include success and failure (explained earlier, under Resolving the Current Mission) and withdraw (explained elsewhere in this glossary).